interlay/interlay.github.io/docs/start/overview.md

 A user redeems PolkaBTC for the equivalent amount of BTC or receives DOT as reimbursement.

-1. To request a redeem, a user locks PolkaBTC with the BTC Parachain.
+1. To request a redeem, a user locks PolkaBTC with the PolkaBTC bridge (Interlay BTC Parachain).

 1. The Parachain instructs a Vault to execute the redeem.

-1. The Vault releases the correct amount of BTC to the user.
+1. The Vault transfers the correct amount of BTC to the user.

 1. To unlock the DOT collateral, the Vault submits a transaction inclusion proof to BTC-Relay.